-In assessing the current landscape of financing for L&D, there are many ways that funds to address and respond to L&D can be secured.
-Common or more traditional financial solutions include national and international public and private grants and voluntary contributions.
+There are many ways that financing to "address" and "respond" to L&D can be secured within the current landscape of finance for L&D. Common or more traditional financial solutions include national and international public and private grants, as well as voluntary contributions.
 Development and humanitarian sources of funding are also relevant sources of finance.
-One or more of these tools, such as risk insurance facilities, climate risk pooling, contingency funds, and social protection schemes, could be used in tandem. .
+Other tools, such as risk insurance facilities, climate risk pooling, contingency funds, and social protection schemes, could also be used in tandem.

-The tools to address L&D can be utilized by a variety of funds, processes, and initiatives under and outside of the UNFCCC and the Paris Agreement.
-Relevant or potential financial tools can be broken into four categories that can be considered measures addressing and responding to L&D:
+Various funds, processes, and initiatives under and outside of the UNFCCC and the Paris Agreement can utilize an array of tools to address L&D.17 Relevant or potential financial tools can be broken into four categories that represent measures "addressing" and "responding" to L&D:

-- Recovery, rehabilitation, and reconstruction.
-Examples include: restoring basic services and facilities; restoring the livelihoods, health and economic, social, cultural, environment/ecosystem and physical assets (such as infrastructure and housing); reestablishing systems and activities of a community or society affected by disaster. - Planned relocation/assisted migration.
-Examples include: relocation or resettlement because of climate change; support systems for forced migration and climate-induced displaced persons. - Transformational development and alternative livelihoods.
-Examples include support for rebuilding and/or alternative livelihoods ex post climate change related events/post migration/displacement, assistance with diversification of income in already affected areas. - Non-economic measures.
-Examples include: active remembrance, societal protection, counselling, official apologies, enabling access/safe visits to abandoned sites, recognition and repair of loss, or other ways to reduce the impacts from climate change on affected individuals or communities.
+• Recovery, rehabilitation, and reconstruction.
+Examples include restoring basic services and facilities; restoring the livelihoods, health and economic, social, cultural, environmental/ecosystem, and physical assets (such as infrastructure and housing); and re-establishing systems and activities of a community or society affected by disaster.

+- Planned relocation/assisted migration.
+Examples include relocation or resettlement because of climate change; and support systems for forced migration and climate-induced displaced persons. - Transformational development and alternative livelihoods.
+Examples include support for rebuilding and/or alternative livelihoods ex post climate change-related events/post migration/displacement; and assistance with diversification of income in already affected areas. - Non-economic measures.
+Examples include active remembrance, societal protection, counseling, official apologies, enabling access and safe visits to abandoned sites, recognition and repair of loss, or other ways to reduce the impacts of climate change on affected individuals or communities.